APCollection: ART TRUSTS

 A Philanthropic Use-Case for Tokenized Art (NFT’s)

-Autonomous Prism Collection consists of over 9,000 digital artworks created through digital collage and algorithmic manipulation, the works were made from 2010-present.
+Autonomous Prism Collection consists of over a atotal collection of over 300K images that have been curated down to a bit over 9,000 digital artworks.
+They created through digital collage and algorithmic manipulation, the works were made from 2010-present.

 Each image array or sequence of images which individually the artist calls analysands, a term borrowed from psychoanalysis to mean an image, event or artifact that is to be analysed, display both an immense amount of variation and equal measure of difference and uniquesness.